peschee/web-boilerplate/README.md

 I know, it's a pretty custom boilerplate and mostly written to fit my personal flavor, but on the other hand it's based on lots of years working in web development agencies, as a freelancer with other freelancers or just on personal projects.
 So it's pretty much the latest shit, at least I try my best to keep up with the community.

-I used to work with Grunt and Gulp, also with Bower and other package managers.
+I used to work with Grunt and Gulp, also with Bower/Bundler and other package managers.
 That's one of the reasons why I came up with this.
-I just wanted to get rid of those managers as NPM solely is just fine enough to handle this kind of work.
+I just wanted to get rid of those managers as [NPM](https://www.npmjs.com/)/[Node.js](https://nodejs.org/) solely is just fine enough to handle this kind of work.
 Also articles like “[Why we should stop using Grunt & Gulp](http://blog.keithcirkel.co.uk/why-we-should-stop-using-grunt/)” or “[Why I Left Gulp and Grunt for npm Scripts](https://medium.com/@housecor/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8)” inspired me to do this.

+Anyway, I had a fun time creating this.
 If you have any suggestions, problems or feedback.
 Feel free to [create issues](https://github.com/mzdr/web-boilerplate/issues/new), [pull request](https://github.com/mzdr/web-boilerplate/pulls) or get in touch with me via my twitter account ([@mrprein](https://twitter.com/mrprein)).

 ---